Archean Soundtrack

 Archean Soundtrack are a British rock/hip hop band from London, England.
 It was formed by actors from the accredited East 15 Acting School in 2009.
-Archean Soundtrack are best known for their single Reach, the music video of which was directed by Duncan Guymer, who oversaw the viral marketing videos for Thorpe Park's new ride, "The Swarm".
-This single was chosen by BBC Essex's Ollie Winiberg for broadcast on BBC Introducing in 2012.
+Archean Soundtrack are best known for their single Reach, the music video of which was directed by Duncan Guymer, who oversaw the viral marketing videos for Thorpe Park's ride, "The Swarm".
+This single was chosen by BBC Essex's Ollie Winiberg for broadcast on BBC Music Introducing in 2012.
 The band were also finalists in the sixth year of the widely acknowledged Live and Unsigned competition in the UK.

 History

 Archean Soundtrack was formed in 2009, when actors Roger Parkins and Josh Carter met whilst working on Arthur Miller's play All My Sons at London's East 15 Acting School.
 Together with fellow actors Darren Gosling, Nasi Voutsas and Craig Mitchell, the group began to experiment with varying musical styles and genres.
 Beginning with the exploration of funk and rock, the introduction of Craig Mitchell brought about a shift towards hip hop.